RCIRODERICK CONSULTINGTalk to an engineer

 Why number agreement is the closing piece

 Number is everywhere.
 Every noun in every clause carries it.
 Every verb with a subject carries it.
 Every adjective in a noun phrase carries it.
-The closing-piece position is not arbitrary — number is the substrate on which the other five mappings sit.
+The closing-piece position is not arbitrary, as number is the substrate on which the other five mappings sit.
 Each of the previous articles' worked examples used scalars and collections without naming them; the article and the verb did the work in the background.
 El contador está en 0 is scalar.
 Los precios son 100, 200, 300 is collection.
 La suma es el resultado de sumar los precios is the reduction of a collection to a scalar.
 The number agreement was load-bearing in every example, in every article, and almost always invisible.

 What's next